 Tracking down noise

-With the huge filters on the outputs, both supplies had a ripple of only a couple millivolts, so I was surprised by how much noise the radio picked up . . . until I probed between the two supplies and saw almost 2Vpp of ripple!
+With the huge filters on the outputs, both supplies had a ripple of only a couple millivolts, so I was surprised by how much audible noise the radio picked up . . . until I probed between the two supplies and saw almost 2V of ripple!
 I originally had the two outputs connected to the input ground through small capacitors.
 I ended up connecting the A- directly to the input ground, since that is the radio chassis ground.
-The part that really improved the noise was adding a big capacitor (C14) between A- and B-.
+The part that really improved the noise was adding capaictors between A- and B-.
 I also put an film capacitor in the radio.
-Inside the radio, A- is connected to the ground, and B- is connected through a resistor to ground (part of the resistor is switchable).
-Probably this connection was ringing through the power leads.
+Inside the radio, A- is connected to the ground, and B- is connected through a resistor to ground to control the plate current.
+This is why the supplies have to be isolated.
+I ended up using some fancy aluminum polymer capacitors in parallel with some ceramic to get the best performance.

 I also spent a lot of time figuring out how to put RC snubbers on the output diodes to damp out the ringing, which helped a little.
-I also put the whole thing in a box lined with aluminum foil to try to shield it a little.
+I put the whole thing in a box lined with aluminum foil shielding, and the end result is a usable radio.